dszakallas/profile/src/_posts/2022-08-19-flux-vs-argocd.md

 # Kustomize

 [Kustomize](https://kustomize.io) is a utility for customizing application configuration in a template-free way, and is a core K8s tool shipping with `kubectl`.
-Both tools support Kustomize.
+Both Argo CD and Flux supports Kustomize.

 Argo CD relies on a [tool detection](https://argo-cd.readthedocs.io/en/stable/user-guide/tool_detection/) mechanism, which checks the directory contents and uses kustomize if it finds a `kustomization.yaml`, `kustomization.yml`, or `Kustomization`.